Lubbock Water Quality at a Glance

 Request Water Testing

-Contact Lubbock Water Utilities for water testing services, especially if you live near former Reese Air Force Base or in an older home.
-Visit mylubbock.us/waterqualityreport or call (806) 775-2588 for testing information and annual water quality reports.
+Contact Lubbock Water Utilities for water testing information, especially if you use a private well near former Reese Air Force Base or live in an older home with pre-1986 plumbing.
+The 2024 Annual Water Quality Report is available at mylubbock.us/waterqualityreport.
+Call (806) 775-2588 for testing enquiries.
+Check our live boil water notice tracker for any current Lubbock service alerts.

-Comply with Lubbock’s permanent water conservation measures: outdoor irrigation limited to specific days based on address (odd addresses: certain days; even addresses: alternate days), no watering 10am-6pm to reduce evaporation, and prevent runoff.
+Comply with Lubbock’s permanent water conservation measures: outdoor irrigation is limited to scheduled days based on address (odd addresses: certain days; even addresses: alternate days), no watering between 10 a.m. and 6 p.m. to reduce evaporation, and runoff onto streets or sidewalks is prohibited.
+Conservation is critical as Lubbock transitions away from Ogallala Aquifer dependence towards Lake 7 and other renewable sources.

 Consider Point-of-Use Filtration